adriensieg/Python-Infrastructure/javascript.md

 ```

 ## Function Expressions
 Functions stored in a variable.
-Not hoisted — can’t be used before declaration.
+Not hoisted — **can’t be used before declaration**.

 ``` javascript
 const greet = function(name) {